ZaphodAndo/personal-site/README.md

 - Home

   - Contrast on Pebblepad
-  - View code animations

 - Timeline

-  - Animations for posts
-  - Accessability for posts
+  - Accessability for posts and nav
   - Implement ability to add different types of posts